 Positive relationships are built with parents/carers from the outset in a number of ways, including during Learning Journey Afternoons.
 A clear and thorough transition process is in place for all new starters and good relationships with feeder settings and carers allow for key information to be passed on effectively.

-- In the past few years we have met or exceeded the percentage of children who have achieved Good Level of Development (expected in all ELGS), nationally.
-This demonstrates that holistically, our curriculum offer is well suited to the learning needs of the children in our setting.
-This also highlights that despite varied and diverse starting points, that the majority of children enter Year One with firm foundations for future learning.
+- This also highlights that despite varied and diverse starting points, that the majority of children enter Year One with firm foundations for future learning.

 - In lesson observations, children use the language of learning and talk openly about their learning, using newly learnt vocabulary.